 Vattenfall purchases its hard coal directly from hard coal mining companies, from intermediary suppliers (i.e. companies that are not mine owners) and through trade on the spot market.
 Next to reporting on the country origin of the coal, Vattenfall publishes a list of its direct coal suppliers.

-More information: The Global hard coal market (PDF 66 kB)
+More information: The origin of our hard coal (PDF 286 kB)

 There has been increased public attention on mining companies active in Colombia, namely Drummond and Prodeco.
 NGOs are calling upon European utilities to disengage from these mining companies.
 Please find our position on this matter and the existing requirements we have in place for our Colombian suppliers in the following document.